Rocky the Musical: Prague (2017)

 Rocky the Musical came to Prague for a short 4-to-5 month run.
 It was performed at the Prague Congress Centre.

+Brazil (2025)

+Rocky the Musical came to Brazil for a short run, opening in March 2025 and closing May 2025.
+It was performed at the 033 Rooftop, in an immersive production.

 Music

 The show features 20 original songs, with additional music taken from the original film series including "Eye of the Tiger" and "Gonna Fly Now".
-The Broadway production of the musical uses a large twenty-member orchestra consisting of guitars, drums, bass, percussion, keyboards, reeds, flugelhorns, trumpets, trombone, bass trombone, violin, viola and cello.